XEQT

 Over and Out

-Here is a summary that mainly compares the average dividend payouts I received from XEQT, VGRO, and VFV.
+A table summary of the average dividend payouts I received from XEQT, VGRO, and VFV between April 2022–April 2023:

 Your Turn